What are the secrets of success?

 Continuous improvement is the key to all significant accomplishments.
 Most people can run a marathon below 4 hours.
 It takes time to get there, but almost everybody can do it.
 It will take about 8 to 12 months to reach this goal.
 Step by step, improving every day.
 If you haven’t run in your life and you are 100 pounds overweight, then it will take a year longer, but you will still get there.

 Whatever you do, when you improve:

 - 1 percent per day you will improve 37 times by the end of the year

 - 1 percent a week you will improve 67 percent by the end of the year

 - 1 percent every month you will improve 12.6 percent by the end of the year and 3.3 times in 10 years

 For most activities, 1% per day is unrealistic.
 But run 1% faster every week will get you a lot faster by the end of the year.
 Increase your net worth 1% per month by investing and saving.
 In 10 years, your net worth will more than triple.

 Give others something of value.

 The same applies to your personal finances.
-If you don’t have anything to give you are in no position to help.
+If you have nothing to give you are in no position to help.
 But when you start to make ends meet, help those more unfortunate.

 Go through failures, criticism, rejection, assholes, pressure, just don’t give up.